Uberi/University-Notes/PHIL145/PHIL145.md

 Percentages are useful for representing and comparing ratios.
 This allows us to see which ratio is higher or lower.

 Using percentages results in a **loss of information**.
 When we use a percentange, we lose all information about what the original numbers were - 25% could represent 10/40 or 1/4.
+We must make sure to be aware of the numerator and denominator.

 If the number of bear attacks increased 100% this decade, should we implement a bear patrol?